neenjaw/compile-mermaid-markdown-action/README.md

 ## How to use

 The idea is that this action is to be used within a workflow, not as a standalone action at this time.
+OUTPUT_FILE_TYPE can be used to define the output file type, if you don't specify it it will default to png.
+You can override it to svg or pdf.

 ### Sample workflow with automated PR